DavisPL-Teaching/189c/review/study_guide.md

 ## Lecture 2: Z3 and Satisfiability

+- Proving specifications
+  + z3.prove() to prove a spec on all inputs
+  + how to encode a precond/postcond spec using Z3:
+      prove(z3.Implies(precond, postcond))

+- Difference between Z3 and Python
+  + Z3 vars/types are different than Python vars/types!
+  + Z3 expressions are not evaluated!

 - Satisfiability
+  + what is a formula?
   + what is satisfiability?
   + how does prove() relate to satisfiability?
   + how does solve() relate to satisfiability?
+  + solve() can return 3 possible outputs (SAT, UNSAT, UNKNOWN)
+  + prove() can return 3 possible outputs (PROVED, COUNTEREXAMPLE, UNKNOWN)

 - Steps to solve a problem with Z3
   + declare variables